Ethic of Editors:

 The authors should:

 1. Ensure that the submitted manuscript contains original work with sufficient detail and suitable citations.
-The English used in the manuscript should be clear and correct.
+The Thai and English used in the manuscript should be clear and correct.

-2. Never submit any manuscript that contains data fabrication and/or falsification, plagiarism, or citation manipulation, is ghost authored, or is a duplicate submission.
+2. Not submit any manuscript that contains data fabrication and/or falsification, plagiarism, or citation manipulation, is ghost authored, or is a duplicate submission.

-3. Never have or attempt to create conflicts of interest.
+3. Not have or attempt to create conflicts of interest.

-4. Provide sufficient information regarding all authors of the submitted manuscripts.
+4. Present sufficient information regarding all authors of the submitted manuscripts.

-5. Include proper acknowledgement of research funding agencies and other relevant organizations in the submitted manuscripts.
+5. Include proper acknowledgment of research funding agencies and other relevant organizations in the submitted manuscripts.